Tony-gh123/multiple-polynomial-regression/readme.md

 **DATA**: [UC Irvine Air Quality Dataset](https://archive.ics.uci.edu/dataset/360/air+quality)

-**Goal**: Estimate ambient NO₂ concentrations from low-cost sensors.
+**Goal**: Estimating ambient NO₂ concentrations from low-cost sensors.

 In this project I developed a multiple polynomial regression model to calibrate low-cost air-quality sensors by mapping their electrical signal in a natural environment to accurately estimate NO₂ concentrations.
 This approach addresses common challenges in low-cost sensing, including cross-sensitivity, environmental changes, and variable sensor behavior over time.